rails/rails/guides/source/getting_started.md

 ### Installing Rails

 Before you install Rails, you should check to make sure that your system has the proper prerequisites installed.
-These include Ruby and SQLite3.
+These include Ruby, NodeJS and SQLite3.

 Open up a command line prompt.
 On macOS open Terminal.app, on Windows choose "Run" from your Start menu and type 'cmd.exe'.
 Any commands prefaced with a